CIMR-Algos/SeaIceConcentration_ATBD_v2/_build/html/_sources/book/baseline_algorithm_definition.md

 all TB observations in a specific hemisphere, irrespective of the sub-region observed.
 The tie-points are considered to capture the average sea ice conditions, but regional variability in emissivity exist, and can lead to regional over/under-estimation of the SIC.
-Region-specific tie-points might be required for monitoring ice on fresh or brackwish waters.
+Region-specific tie-points might be required for monitoring ice on fresh or brackish waters.

 #### Under-estimation of thin sea ice